Oil Furnace Components and Routine Burner Maintenance

 You can open the oil furnace by removing the access panel which covers the burner blower.
 Oil burner assembly is attached to the blower unit.
 To access the fan, you need to remove the metal panel on one side of oil furnace.
 This panel is held in place by hooks or retaining bolts.
 Thus you need to slip the panel up, remove the bolts and lift the panel off.
 It is always a good idea to have a professionally trained heating technician to to any repairs or replacement of your oil heating system.
 Air filter is usually accessible in the slot near the oil heater for ease of replacement.

-Most furnaces which are used in houses and businesses have switches and reset buttons which are located on the housing of the furnace.
-Professional service technician needs to take care of these parts since they play a crucial role while you are operating your system.
+Most furnaces used in houses and businesses have switches and reset buttons which are located on the housing of the furnace.
+If the unit fails to start you can reset it, but this will not help if it’s broken.
+Professional service technician needs to troubleshoot all parts which play a crucial role in operating cycle.
 The switches and the reset buttons are identified with stampings and labels which are written in bold to make them visible to the user.
 Some of the labels include Disconnect, Switch, and Reset among others.
 Oil furnace have a control sensor.
-It is a safety device which is used to monitor the operations of the burner.
-It is positioned in the stack where it held by retaining bolts.
-If you notice any signs of you unit backfiring while in operation, immediately turn it off from disconnect switch and call service company to have it inspected.
-Emergency Maintenance Company has technicians and managers with years of experience and excessive training on oil fired furnace.
-We are able to find the most complex problems with your heater or perform full replacement of outdated system.
-EMCO Heating & Cooling offers complete project starting from design of air ducts to installation of oil heating systems.
+It is a safety device which is used to monitor the operations of the burner attached to the stack by retaining bolts.